What is Sanma?

 The females lay their eggs in algae that float on the ocean surface.
 They hatch and fully mature in about one year.
 The lifespan of this fish is two years and the large ones that exceed 30 cm are at least one year old.
 A characteristic of Pacific saury is that they are phototactic and are attracted by light.
 Saury ships use this behavior by illuminating lights that lure fish to fishing spots and driving the schools they attract into nets.
 Pacific saury fishing starts at the beginning of July.
 The Pacific saury hauled to the fishing ports of the eastern parts of Hokkaido are highly valued as the first of the season and have become a valued brand.
 Once September comes along, they migrate south for spawning grounds and are hauled to the fishing ports of Iwate or Miyagi prefectures or Choshi city in Chiba prefecture.
 They can be fished between July and November.

 What does Sanma sushi taste like?

 Sushi with saury fish has been disdained in traditional Edomae sushi, however, they can be seen everywhere nowadays.
-Tasty fatty autumn saury fish are cut with Kazari boucho and then served with grated ginger and green onion.
+Tasty fatty autumn saury fish are cut with Kazari boucho (small cuts to make the topping look beautiful) and then served with grated ginger and green onion.

 Also called Mackerel pike or Saury or Skipper